abena1apaw/Apaws-Diary/User Stories.md

-As a blogger, I want to use this app to share my journey as a self-employed contractor so that I can inspire others to follow their passions.
+As a diaryger, I want to use this app to share my journey as a self-employed contractor so that I can inspire others to follow their passions.

 As a writer, I want to use this app to see how other individuals write so that I can improve my writing skills.